sparkfun/SparkFun_Qwiic_CO2_Sensor_SCD4X/docs/examples.md

 ## Example 8 - SCD41 Single Shot

 The eighth example demonstrates how to configure the SCD41 to operate in Single-Shot mode for maximum power efficiency.
-The code disables periodic measurements and enables single shot measurements with the <code>measureSingleShot</code> function.
+The code disables periodic measurements and enables single-shot measurements with the <code>measureSingleShot</code> function.
 The main loop waits for fresh data from the SCD41 and then prints out CO<sub>2</sub>, temperature, and humidity data whenever it is available.

 ???
 "Example 6 Arduino Code"
     ```